soulshake/demo-cruncher/README.md

 ```
 aws eks update-kubeconfig --name demo
-kubectl config set-context demo --namespace ${WORKSPACE}
+kubectl config set-context demo --namespace "${WORKSPACE}"
-# ^ WORKSPACE should match the Terraform workspace in ./app
+# ^ WORKSPACE should match the Terraform workspace used in ./app
 ```

 Add some messages to the queue (ensure `AWS_REGION` and `AWS_ACCOUNT_ID` are set):